 Riding in the sleeping car is a lot of fun.
 It’s definitely worth it if taking a longer train ride, like my journey from Seattle to Chicago on Amtrak’s Empire Builder.
 We stayed in the two person roomette that was just enough room for the two of us to squeeze our man-size bodies (my friend Paris and I are both 6’1) into the space during the day and then sleep in bunks at night.
 The morning shower was full size with a powerful stream of piping hot water.
 And, it’s fun to walk down the corridors, imagining romantic images of the past, to the diner car, where food is complimentary at meal times (and pretty tasty for riding on a train).

-Bottom line — unless going for the novelty — for the added cost and relatively short travel time (around 4 hours between Seattle and Portland), you get much more space in Business Class.
+Bottom line — unless going for the novelty — for the added cost and relatively short travel time (around 4 hours between Seattle and Portland), you get much more space in Business Class with the Amtrak Cascades product.

-Where is the best scenery?
+Where is the best scenery on the Seattle to Portland train?
 How we spent our time on the train

 Business travelers are usually working the whole way and the Cascades experience caters to this with the relaxed Bistro Car.
-However, if you’re like me and love to take in the complete experience, here is my play-by-play recommendation from our recent journey.
+However, if you’re like me and love to take in the complete experience, here is my play-by-play recommendation from a recent journey (on the Coast Starlight).

 - 9:30 — We show up at Seattle’s King Street Station and step in line to see an Amtrak employee for seating.
 Although we already have assigned seats (from the online booking path) he issues us a white white card stock of paper to give the conductor.
 This is only for the long-distance trains that make 25 or so stops, not the regional Cascades system.